 Hampshire ceramicist Steve Matthews' work combines the tradition of reduction lustre with slipware pottery techniques.
 Open dishes, bottle forms, lidded jars and vases, thrown on the potters wheel in a red earthenware clay, are decorated by brushwork and wet-slip sgraffito, (liquid clay 'slip' applied to the piece while wet on the wheel and wiped through to create the decorative design).
 After an initial bisque firing, a reactive glaze usually containing silver is applied and the piece re-fired in a gas kiln.
 The alchemy of the reduction firing creates the luminosity of the lustrous surface individual to each piece.
-He has a science background which has been useful in the development of the lustre technique.

 REDUCTION LUSTRE is a specialized technique whereby the fuel burned in the kiln is starved of oxygen at a critical point during the firing.
 This in turn strips the metal compounds in the glaze/pigment of their chemically bound oxygen, 'reducing' it to the metal.
 This creates the lustrous surface on the glaze.